mskhc/dev1/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 `distribute-cpus-across-cores=true` to the `CPUManager` policy options.
 It cannot be used with `full-pcpus-only` or `distribute-cpus-across-numa` policy options together at this moment.

+The `prefer-align-cpus-by-uncorecache` option can be enabled by adding the `prefer-align-cpus-by-uncorecache` to the `CPUManager` policy options.
+It cannot be used with `distribute-cpus-across-numa` or `distribute-cpus-across-cores`